LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

-# DistLLM Artifact Evaluation Guide
+# DistServe Artifact Evaluation Guide

-This is the artifact of the paper "DistLLM: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
+This is the artifact of the paper "DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
 We are going to guide you through the process of reproducing the main results in the paper.

 Here is a high level overview of the whole process:
 1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.
-2. Kick-the-tires: Run some toy examples to verify DistLLM and vLLM are working.
+2. Kick-the-tires: Run some toy examples to verify DistServe and vLLM are working.
 3. Full evaluation: Reproduce all the main results in the paper.

 ## Environment Setup